ZehanDai/VFscan/README.md

 git clone https://github.com/yourusername/VFscan.git
 cd VFscan
 ```
+unzip all zip files in the database path

 ### 2. Set the VFSCAN environment variable
 Add the following line to your ~/.bashrc (or equivalent shell config file):